 overlooked East Contra Costa.
 I could see Mount Diablo through the trees, but there

-were quite a few hikers, and there was nowhere private to sit and paint.
+were quite a few hikers, and there was nowhere private to sit.

 is a place where there is a view to remember.
 It might not always be be spectacular

 like the mountain lakes or the coastal range, but it is a place where you can spend a